 • Having a wide range of stories will be a great help and motivation for other women looking to start or grow their own business.

 • It’s good for business too.
 If people can relate to you they’ll feel better about your business.
-The profile will drive traffic to your website and help improve your Google ranking.
+The profile will drive traffic to your website and help improve your SEO.
 (You can also do this by blogging of course.
 If you’d rather write an article have a look at our blogging guidelines.)

 Writing your story

 Your story should be between 600 and 2,000 words long.
 Please use plain English.
 Write as you speak.
 If you have a tape-recorder, it could help to get someone to interview you, using those questions or others, and then type-up the interview afterwards.
 Or just sit at your desk and let it pour out.